aanchan/science-exercise/README.md

 3. Start Jupyter Notebook, by typing `jupyter notebook`
 4. Make sure the Jupyter Notebook is able to work within this environment.
 Click [here](./images/Selection_984.png) for an example image.
 5. Open the notebook that says Science.ipynb
-6. The write-up and further details are in context and runnable from the Jupyter Notebook.
+6. The write-up and further details are in context and runnable from the Jupyter Notebook - [Science.ipynb](Science.ipynb).